Morikky/CAVKA/README.md

 # CAVKA
-A working exapmle (data + code) for the CAVKA method- A method to accelrate the acqusition of low SNR MRI series.
+A working exapmle (data + code) for the CAVKA method- A method to accelerate the acquisition of low SNR MRI series.

 Python code available as:
 1) Jupyter notebook